Home

 Each winter, despite the fact that they were poor, the boys received leather boots with steel toes.
 The boots would last all winter, but when they got wet, they would shrivel and shrink.
 About the first of May, son Ross recalled, the boys were allowed to take off their shoes and play barefoot in the front yard, which was grassy.
 "We could go without shoes the rest of the summer," he said.
 Often the boys carried their dirty clothes to the local spring, built a fire to boil water, and did their washing.

-Eli rented a small frame house on a farm owned by Tucker Spragg, about three miles from the village of Oak Forest.
 The house had only two rooms, and had no cellar.
 The cooking and washing were done in one room; the other was a living room which functioned as the sleeping room, with a wood burning stove and three beds to accommodate seven people.
 They had two dogs, which were never allowed indoors, and two cats.
 The farm also had a grainhouse, chicken and hen house, buggy shed, barn, smokehouse and an outhouse.
 Tax records of the early 1900s show that Eli kept three or four horses and horn cattle.

 On the farm were a number of outbuildings, including a two story grainhouse, on each side of which were corn cribs, and in the middle a wagon house.
 There also was one chick house and hen house with nests along the wall; a buggy shed; a barn with several sections for cows, horses and a "hay mow;" and a smoke house for hams butchered in the fall of the year.
 Up to 12 hams would be hanging in the smokehouse at any one time.

-Elizabeth, seen at right, did not care for beef and lamb, so she never served them as meals.
-Rather, she cooked pork, chicken and turkey.
-She also kept 20-gallon jars of sauerkraut, and baked corn pone every week.
-She favored the Republican political party although the rest of Greene County was heavily Democratic.
+In politics, Elizabeth favored the Republican political party although the rest of Greene County was heavily Democratic.
 She told one of her sons that when she was young, the Republicans favored higher tariff legislation to keep foreign goods out of the country, so that people could buy homemade goods.
 Her husband, however, never "bothered much" with politics or elections.

-At least once, Eli is known to have once driven son Ross by horse and buggy to Waynesburg to the homes of a sister, Nancy Farabee, and her son Clint Farabee.
+At least once, Eli is known to have driven their son Ross by horse and buggy to Waynesburg to the homes of a sister, Nancy Farabee, and her son Clint Farabee.
 Clint's son, Donnus F. Farabee, remembers seeing Eli driving in a buckboard with a two-horse team as he approached the Farabee house in the Morrisville section of Waynesburg.
 Don watched as Eli stopped at a watering trough about a quarter mile down the hill, before proceeding to the Farabee home.

 Eli is said to have had a mustache but no whiskers, and was rather small in stature.
 He never disciplined his sons, but gave that responsibility, like most other family duties, to his wife.
 There was no fighting in the family, recalled their youngest son Ross, and there was no trouble with the neighbors.
-Said the son: "He was not a 'wonderful provider' that husbands and fathers should be.
-My brothers grew to dislike him, and my mother asked him to leave."

 Eli and Elizabeth separated in about 1906 or '08.
 Ross said that he "never saw him more than three or four times after he left home."
 Once, Ross was walking home from the post office in the town of Bluff, three miles from the Minor farm.
 Eli drove up in a horse and buggy, and asked Ross if he wanted a ride.
 The son declined, and Eli rode off alone.